The Latest: Businesses and US trading partners worldwide respond to Trump's new tariffs

 President Cyril Ramaphosa said in statement Friday that the country would continue negotiating with the U.S. government regarding the tariffs, also noting that some key products like copper, pharmaceuticals and energy products were exempted from Trump’s reciprocal tariffs.

-Anticipating the imminent 30% tarriffs, South Africa’s central bank has revised the country’s annual growth forecast from 1.2% to 1%, citing the tariffs’ impact on agricultural and manufacturing exports.
+Anticipating the imminent 30% tariffs, South Africa’s central bank has revised the country’s annual growth forecast from 1.2% to 1%, citing the tariffs’ impact on agricultural and manufacturing exports.

 Labour federation Cosatu, which represents over 1.5 million workers, has warned of potential jobs losses.